Boeing set to deliver new upgraded 747 to VIP buyer

-(Reuters) - Boeing Co (BA.N) was set to make a first delivery of the passenger version of its upgraded 747, its largest and most recognizable commercial airplane, to an unnamed VIP customer on Tuesday, capping a development delay of more than a year.
+Feb 28 (Reuters) - Boeing Co was set to make a first delivery of the passenger version of its upgraded 747, its largest and most recognizable commercial airplane, to an unnamed VIP customer on Tuesday, capping a development delay of more than a year.

 The world’s second-largest plane maker plans an understated ceremony to mark the milestone, keeping the media at arm’s length to safeguard the identity of its secret customer for the airplane dubbed the 747-8 Intercontinental.